IronZack95/Polimi_Board/README.md

 - As a primary source of power a normal jack is chosen then the USB one

 # Potential problems
-- Is used the configuration of
+- Is used the sower supply configuration from ARDUINO UNO Rev3

 # To be reviwed
 - Check power supplies module, it is taken from ARDUINO UNO Rev.3 as a reference design.
 Not shure it fits the project.